matiasvarela/minesweeper-API/README.md

  ```

 ### Reveal a cell
 Reveals a particular cell.
-If there is no adjacent bombs then all the adjacent will be revealed repeating this process until no other cell can be revealed.
+If there is no adjacent bombs then all the adjacent (except those marked with a flag) will be revealed repeating this process until no other cell can be revealed.

 ```http
 PUT /games/:id/reveal